acn-ama/angular/README.md

     * _talk-details.component.ts_
   * Add data-bindings to pass data from parent
   * Make sure data is shown on the screen
+  * Create a _wishlist_ banner anchored at the bottom of the page
-  * Add new button element
+  * Add a new _follow/unfollow_ button
-  * Make sure button does change participation status
+    * Make sure button, when clicked, will change participation status
+  * Add a new button _add to wishlist_

   All data could be contained in *.component.ts files.

   All data should be coming from an angular variable and ***NOT HARDCODED in the HTML***